-15 Fascinating Facts You Never Learned About America
+15 Fascinating Facts About America You Never Learned in School

 Which president was a hangman, which owned a saloon, the country’s deadliest job, and more mind-blowing trivia about American history and culture.

+Let’s open these facts about America with one about our country’s greatest symbol: its flag.
 The current 50-star American flag was designed by a 17-year-old as a school project in 1958.
 He got a B-.
-Learn more about how the student made his American flag design famous.

 The largest air force in the world is the U.S. Air Force.
 The world’s second-largest air force is the U.S. Navy and Marine Corps combined.
 Don’t miss these 22 words you never knew originated in the military.

-Three of the world’s five oldest rivers flow here: The New, the Susquehanna, and the French Broad Rivers are each hundreds of millions of years old.
-Check out these 30 geography myths everyone gets wrong.
+Here are some facts about America you didn’t know: Three of the world’s five oldest rivers flow in the states.
+The New, the Susquehanna, and the French Broad Rivers are each hundreds of millions of years old.

 An estimated one in ten of us could be a blood relative to one of the original 102 pilgrims who arrived aboard the Mayflower in 1620.
-But we still believe these myths about Thanksgiving.
+Find out how every state in America got its name.

 According to the World Giving Index, Americans are the most likely people in the world to help a stranger.
-Learn about the towns we deemed the nicest places in America.
+Here are 12 things about America that always confuse foreigners.

 Case in point: Slightly more than 69 percent of firefighters in the United States are volunteers.